Eraserhead: Filming

 Buoyed with regular donations from Lynch's childhood friend Jack Fisk and Fisk's wife Sissy Spacek, production continued for five years as Lynch kept running out of money.
 Additional funds were provided by Nance's wife Catherine E. Coulson, who worked as a waitress and donated her income, and by Lynch himself, who delivered newspapers throughout the film's principal photography.
 During one of the many lulls in filming, Lynch was able to produce the short film The Amputee, taking advantage of the AFI's wish to test new film stock before committing to bulk purchases.
 The short piece starred Coulson, who continued working with Lynch as a technician on Eraserhead.
 Eraserheads production crew was very small, composed of Lynch; sound designer Alan Splet; cinematographer Herb Cardwell, who left the production for financial reasons and was replaced with Frederick Elmes; production manager and prop technician Doreen Small; and Coulson, who worked in a variety of roles.

 It has been speculated that Lynch used a rabbit to create Spencer's alien-like baby.

 The physical effects used to create the deformed child have been kept secret.
-The projectionist who worked on the film's dailies was blindfolded by Lynch to avoid revealing the prop's nature, and he has refused to discuss the effects in subsequent interviews.
+The projectionist who worked on the film's dailies was blindfolded by Lynch to avoid revealing the prop's nature, and he refused to discuss the effects in subsequent interviews.
 The prop—which Nance nicknamed "Spike"—featured several working parts; its neck, eyes and mouth were capable of independent operation.
 Lynch has offered cryptic comments on the prop, at times stating that "it was born nearby" or "maybe it was found".
 It has been speculated by The Guardians John Patterson that the prop may have been constructed from a skinned rabbit or a lamb fetus.
 The child has been seen as a precursor to elements of other Lynch films, such as John Merrick's make-up in 1980's The Elephant Man and the sandworms of 1984's Dune.

 During production, Lynch began experimenting with a technique of recording dialogue that had been spoken phonetically backwards and reversing the resulting audio.
 Although the technique was not used in the film, Lynch returned to it for "Episode 2", the third episode of his 1990 television series Twin Peaks.
 Lynch also began his interest in transcendental meditation during the film's production, adopting a vegetarian diet and giving up smoking and alcohol.